masa-sumimoto/sass-color-definition-method/README.md

 ```

 ### Step7
 Let's create also any classes.
-In the following sample, I referred to a specific color directly from $ color.
+In the following sample, I referred to a specific color directly using `colors()`.
 ```
 .top-foo-parts {
   color: colors("red-900");